dougs-compta/geckometrics/README.md

 # Geckometrics
 Expose Heroku metrics as a Geckoboard dashboard widget compatible API :chart_with_upwards_trend:

+## Why?
+Our online accounting SAAS app [www.dougs.fr](https://www.dougs.fr) runs on Heroku.
+While Heroku natively provides interesting monitoring metrics, there is no off the shelf solution to display them in a [Geckoboard](https://www.geckoboard.com/) dashboard, so we made it.

 ## How?
-Deploy Geckometrics some where (for instance on Heroku), redirect the [log drain](https://devcenter.heroku.com/articles/log-drains) of the app you want to monitor to your geckometrics instance.
+Deploy Geckometrics somewhere (for instance on an Heroku free hobby dyno), redirect the [log drain](https://devcenter.heroku.com/articles/log-drains) of the app you want to monitor to your geckometrics instance.

 Set up some custom geckoboard widgets polling your geckometrics instance.
 You have your average response time, your request throughput and your dynos memory in realtime on your dashboard.
 Voila !